Grove Collaborative

 • For extra-large loads, you may want to go as high as 8-12 balls.

-These are just general guidelines; the more balls you use, the shorter time it will take to dry your laundry.
+These are just general guidelines; the more balls you use, the shorter time it will take to dry your clothing.

 Can you add scent to dryer balls?